alexiusvdt/storefront/README.md

 * create shipping application
 * expand on current db model (ie add description to product table, etc)
 * clean up tagged issues (commented as 'laterbase')
+* clean up model names (django appends things like '_id' to keys, give a more readable alias or change the root name)

 # notes
 django rest framework not working? open your IDE (in VSCode, `ctrl + shift + p`) and select `"python: select interpreter"`` and make sure the correct venv is active